 Why Partnerships Between Pharma and Patient Advocacy Groups Work Well

 Conducted correctly, the relationship between pharma and PAGs is usually mutually beneficial, says Liz Lewis, chief counsel and head of patient advocacy at Takeda Pharmaceuticals.
-The pharma industry has extensive medical knowledge, resources and experience, while PAGs offer the personalised or human experience of conditions and struggles along the patient journey.
+The pharma industry has extensive medical knowledge, resources and experience, while PAGs offer the personalized or human experience of conditions and struggles along the patient journey.

-Patients empowered by having a voice and often benefit in terms of healthcare provision as PAGs help to shape trial protocols and identify endpoints that matter most to patients.
+Patients are empowered by having a voice and often benefit in terms of healthcare provision as PAGs help to shape trial protocols and identify endpoints that matter most to patients.